-Health minister Vardhan, wife get COVID-19 vaccine shot | Health
+Health Minister Vardhan, wife get COVID-19 vaccine shot | Health

-The minister's wife Nutan Goel first took the jab after which Vardhan received the vaccine shot.
+The minister's wife Nutan Goel first took the jab after which Vardhan received the vaccine shot at the Delhi Heart and Lung Institute, which is a private facility.

-Vardhan on Monday had appealed to all those aged 60 and above and aged 45 and above having specified co-morbidities to immediately take the vaccine.
+They paid Rs 250 each for the vaccine jab.
+Completing the observation period of half-and-hour after taking the first dose of the vaccine, Vardhan addressed the media and appealed to eligible people to get vaccinated.

+''Today I and my wife took the first dose of Covid-19 vaccine at Delhi Heart and Lung Hospital around half-and-hour ago.
+The observation time of half-and-hour is completed.
+Hospital authorities have informed me that I and my wife have been given Covaxin.
+In the last half-and-hour, I and my wife did not face any kind of difficulty,'' he told reporters.

 He told people not to have any doubts about the vaccine underlining no death has occurred till now due to the anti-coronavirus vaccination in the country.